 - Registered Family Day Care – One provider, age 18 or older, receives a permit to care for five to eight children in a personal residence;

 - Licensed Group Family Day Care – Care is provided on a regular basis for 10 to 14 children in a personal residence by approved caregivers who are age 18 or older.
 A minimum of two providers must be present whenever seven or more children are in care.

-- Registered School Age Child Care – Care is provided on a regular basis to seven or more children who are under the age of 13 and who attend kindergarten of a higher grade.
-The cost of school tuition, lessons, tutoring, and sports is not eligible.
+- Registered School Age Child Care – Care is provided on a regular basis to seven or more children who are under the age of 13 and who attend kindergarten or a higher grade.
+The cost of school tuition, lessons, tutoring and sports is not eligible.
 Includes care for children during non-school hours, school vacation periods and holidays.

-- Summer / Day Camps – Summer camps are regulated by the Department of Health and must have a permit from the state, city, or county health department.
+- Summer / Day Camps – Summer camps are regulated by the Department of Health and must have a permit from the state, city or county health department.
 Not all summer programs for children qualify as children’s camps.
-More information about summer camps can be accessed online at health.ny.gov/environmental/outdoors/camps/.
+More information about summer camps can be accessed on New York States website.

 Filing a Claim

 If your application for 2024 is approved, the subsidy will be added to your Dependent Care FSA.
 Once the account is funded, the money is available immediately for reimbursement of eligible expenses incurred on or after the effective date of the Dependent Care FSA.
 If a new Dependent Care FSA is established and funded by the subsidy, only expenses incurred on or after the effective date of the account are eligible for reimbursement.

 HealthEquity, the University’s FSA administrator, provides fast reimbursement and easy ways to file claims, including the EZ Receipts app that allows participants to file from a smart phone or other mobile device.